Sec.5 - Road & Drainage Design Standards

 5.1.10 Plan/Profile sheets shall show sizes, gauge, lengths, material, end treatments and locations of all cross road culverts.

 5.1.11 Plan/Profile sheets shall show location, size and cover type of proposed catch basins, inlets and cleanout points for underground drainage systems.

 5.1.12 Plan/Profile sheets shall show plan and profile of all proposed drainage system elements outside of the road right-of-way that are to be connected to existing or proposed road drainage facilities.

 5.1.13 Road & Drainage Plans shall include all WCRC and MDOT Standard Plans and Special Details that are being utilized in the development.

 5.2 Grades & Earthwork

-- General: Vertical alignment establishes the profile gradeline of a proposed road construction project.
-Establishing the vertical alignment is based on many factors, including but not limited to terrain, existing conditions, soils, drainage, and coordination with the horizontal alignment, location of bridges, culverts, intersections, design speed, and earthwork balance.
+5.2.1 Vertical alignment of the road surface establishes the profile grade line of a proposed road construction project.
+Establishing the vertical alignment is based on many factors, including but not limited to terrain, existing conditions, soils, drainage, coordination with the horizontal alignment, location of bridges, culverts, intersections, design speed, and earthwork balance.